Simu5G can be compiled on any platform supported by OMNeT++ and INET frameworks.

 Install and test INET according to the installation instructions found in the archive.
 Be sure to check if the INET examples are running fine before continuing.

-Building Simu5G from the IDE
+Building from the OMNeT++ IDE

 - Import the project using: File | Import | General | Existing projects into Workspace.
 Then select the workspace dir as the root directory, and be sure NOT to check the "Copy projects into workspace" box.
 Click Finish.